gurkirt/FPN.pytorch1.0/README.md

 To train run the following command.

-`python train.py --dataset=voc --basenet=resnet50 --batch_size=24 --lr=0.0005 -j=8  --ngpu=2 --step_values=40000 --max_iter=50000`
+`python train.py --dataset=voc --basenet=resnet50 --batch_size=16 --lr=0.0002 -j=8  --ngpu=2 --step_values=40000 --max_iter=50000`

 It will use all the visible GPUs.
 You can append `CUDA_VISIBLE_DEVICES=gpuids-comma-separated` at the beginning of the above command to mask certain GPUs.
 We used two GPU machine to run these experiments.

 Please check the arguments in `train.py` to adjust the training process to your liking.

 ## Evaluation
-Model is evalaueted and saved after each `10K` iterations.
+Model is evaluated and saved after each `10K` iterations.

 mAP@0.5 is computed after every 10K iterations and at the end.

-Demo script and coco evaluation protocol will be updated in coming week.
+Demo script and coco evaluation protocol will be updated in the coming weeks.

-## Training on custom dataset.
+## Training on a custom dataset.
-You can take inspration form data prepration scripts from `prep` directory, which we used to pre-process VOC and COCO dataset.
+You can take inspiration from data preparation scripts from `prep` directory, which we used to pre-process VOC and COCO dataset.

 Also checkout [README](https://github.com/gurkirt/FPN.pytorch/tree/master/prep) in `prep` directory.

-If you want to use clustered anchors then you can use from either of existing anchors or cluster the anchors yourself using `kmeans_for_anchors.py`.
+If you want to use clustered anchors, then you can use from either of existing anchors or cluster the anchors yourself using `kmeans_for_anchors.py`.

 ## References
 [RetinaNet paper](https://arxiv.org/pdf/1708.02002.pdf)
 [Our realtime-action-detection (ROAD) system implemetation](https://github.com/gurkirt/realtime-action-detection)